Green Cat Books

 eBooks from £4.50

 Alistair Morgan is a hard man.
 Teenage thug, soldier and nightclub bouncer, he did too much, too young, most of it bad.
 It haunts his sleep.
 But now he’s gone and got himself an education.
 Re-invented himself as a teacher of English as a Foreign Language.
 It’s 1992 in Saudi Arabia.
 The money’s good but the place can send you off your head.
 To make matters worse, he’s ended up working with a bunch of oldsters who don’t seem to need much help in going off theirs.
 Somebody has to keep the wheels on the bus, but why does it always have to be Ali Morgan?
 And then, there are these women who keep falling in love with him, who he can’t love back?
 It’s enough to make a poor boy cry.
 Except he’s never cried in his life.
 Maybe that’s the problem?
 Perhaps if he could soften up a bit, learn how to love, the nightmares might go away?

-The voices in this collection speak from the most unexpected of locations: the British-Jamaican queen of chic who hosts, reluctantly, from her premises in Suzhou, China, the Biblio-Bar International Literary Festival; in Bandar Seri Begawan, Brunei, the young Englishman who falls in love with a rich Bruneian murderess, and can never leave.
+The voices in this collection speak from the most unlikely of locations: the British-Jamaican queen of chic who hosts, reluctantly, from her premises in Suzhou, China, the Biblio-Bar International Literary Festival.
+In Bandar Seri Begawan, there is the young Englishman who falls in love with a rich Bruneian murderess, and can never leave.
 Then, there is the past, that other country we so seldom manage to escape, as in the tale of Charlie Moncrief, the ruined libertine, reduced to servitude by the man he once teased mercilessly.

-Red Flags is a lucky dip into the extremities of human life.
+Red Flags, is a lucky dip into the extremities of life.
 Whatever you fish out, like life itself, might not be quite what you bargained for.